endolith/Karplus_Strong_RT_guitar_simulation/README.md

 # Karplus Strong RT guitar simulation

-This Pyhton 3.5 program is a real-time implementation of simultaneous 4 string guitar simulation with the algorithm of Karplus Strong.
+This Python 3.5 program is a real-time implementation of simultaneous 4 string guitar simulation with the algorithm of Karplus and Strong.

 This program uses PyAudio lib and NumPy.